ffund/tcp-ip-essentials/lab-dynamic-basic/rip.md

 in the FRR shell, and save the output.
 Make a note of two important timer values: how often each router sends updates, and after how long without an update a route is removed from the routing table (the *timeout* value).

-Start `tcpdump` on each of the four routers.
-On router-1, run
+Start `tcpdump` on each of the four workstations.
+On romeo, run

 ```
 sudo tcpdump -i $(ip route get 10.10.61.0 | grep -oP "(?<=dev )[^ ]+") -w $(hostname -s)-net61-rip-failure.pcap
 ```

-On router-2, run
+On hamlet, run

 ```
 sudo tcpdump -i $(ip route get 10.10.62.0 | grep -oP "(?<=dev )[^ ]+") -w $(hostname -s)-net62-rip-failure.pcap
 ```

-On router-3, run
+On othello, run

 ```
 sudo tcpdump -i $(ip route get 10.10.63.0 | grep -oP "(?<=dev )[^ ]+") -w $(hostname -s)-net63-rip-failure.pcap
 ```

-On router-4, run
+On petruchio, run

 ```
 sudo tcpdump -i $(ip route get 10.10.64.0 | grep -oP "(?<=dev )[^ ]+") -w $(hostname -s)-net64-rip-failure.pcap